barumau/pandunia/english/401_histori.md

 to something that conforms more to the international standards.
 [*](https://github.com/barumau/pandunia/commit/9337bbbdb54e72f019d1738159e38427f15c1a34)

-In 2021 the grammar of Pandunia is changed back to analytic and the grammatical vowel-endings are dropped.
+In 2021, the grammar of Pandunia is changed back to analytic and the grammatical vowel-endings are dropped.
+The dictionary is updated accordingly.
+More systematic rules are established for adapting words from the source languages to Pandunia.
+Pandunia version 2.0 is published in September 28, 2021.

 #### Miscellaneous